The cost of an MBA: why pay higher MBA fees?

-The cost of an MBA, or the fees business schools charge for their MBA programs can vary considerably.
+The cost of an MBA, or the fees business schools charge for their MBA programs, can vary considerably depending on the school you're applying to.

-MBA applicants need to understand that, although they are all given the same three letter acronym, no two MBA degrees are the same.
-As a result, the price that business schools place on their MBA programs can alter depending on a wealth of factors.
+The price tag that each business school places on their MBA program depends on a variety of factors.
+As an MBA applicant, you need to understand that, although they are all given the same three letter acronym, no two MBA degrees are the same.

-A supermarket’s business model is simple: to provide, essentially, the same kind of goods as their competitors but at the lowest cost possible; to encourage the customer to spend the highest percentage of their budget in their store and not with their competitors; and to drive down the cost of buying their goods to sell at, usually, the highest profit.
+A supermarket has a simple business model: to provide the same kind of goods as their competitors but at the lowest cost possible; to encourage the customer to spend the highest percentage of their budget in their store and not with their competitors; and to drive down the cost of buying their goods to sell at, usually, the highest profit.

-Conversely, MBA degrees operate on a quite different model.
-In fact it is the aim of business schools not to even think of their service as a ‘cost’ to their customer (the MBA student) but as an ‘investment’ in the MBA student's future career.
+MBA degrees, however, operate on a different model.
+Business schools don't think of their service as a ‘cost’ to their customer (the MBA student), but as an ‘investment’ in the MBA student's future career.

-Essentially the value of a business school comes when an MBA leaves the program and rejoins the workplace, finding employers that are willing to match their improved salary expectations and to provide a working environment that the MBA finds conducive to a happy working life.
+The value of a business school comes when an MBA graduates the program and rejoins the workplace, and finds employers that are willing to match their improved salary expectations and to provide a good working environment.

 This is why it’s essential that candidates realize that MBA degrees are not all the same; and nor is the cost of the varying MBA degrees on offer.

-You don’t graduate with an MBA degree, per se.
-You graduate with ‘an MBA degree from Harvard’ or ‘an MBA degree from London Business School’ and, as such, the choice of business school is perhaps the most important career decision that a candidate can make.
+There is no such thing as a generic MBA degree.
+You graduate with ‘an MBA degree from Harvard’ or ‘an MBA degree from London Business School’.
+That's why your choice of business school is perhaps the most important career decision that you can make.

-It’s true that the investment on an MBA degree from the best business schools can seem like a huge financial outlay.
+It’s true that the investment on an MBA degree from the best business schools can seem like a huge expense.

-London Business School’s 18-month MBA program costs almost GBP£50,000 (around USD$80,000) in course fees alone, though the school claims an average salary of almost three times that after graduation, while Wharton’s 21-month MBA program has fees around the USD$85,000 mark with expected average salaries of about USD$120,000.
-In both cases the return on investment (ROI) of the MBA degree is high.
+London Business School’s 18-month MBA program costs almost GBP£50,000 (around USD$80,000) in course fees alone, though the school claims an average salary of almost three times that after graduation.
+Wharton’s 21-month MBA program has fees around the USD$85,000 mark with expected average salaries of about USD$120,000.
+In both cases, the return on investment (ROI) of the MBA degree is high.

 IE Business School's International MBA program fees for their November 2012 and April 2013 intake are scheduled to be EUR€59,200 (a little under USD$78,000), though IE topped the BusinessWeek ranking for Return on Investment (ROI) in 2008.